b00tc4mp/isdi-bootcamp-202409/staff/rafael-infante/lovingHands/doc/README.md

 - Create and publish help offers: Specify the type of help offer with the availability, address and price.
 - Search for help requests: Browse active requests on the platform and communicate with assistance seekers.
 - Submit offers: Send offers to assist an elder with specific needs.
+- Save the post of a specified elder.
-- Manage profile: Update availability, view ratings, and manage completed tasks.
+- Manage profile: Update profile, view ratings and manage saved posts.
 - Rate elders: Send a review with a rating of the elder.

 Elder (User)